EddwaardHaar/T2-static-website-project/README.md

 1. Clone the repository to your local machine
 2. Open the `index.html` file in your web browser

+## Future Plans:
+- make this website dynamic with php + LAMP

 ## Credits:
 - Bootstrap (https://getbootstrap.com/)
 - Font Awesome (https://fontawesome.com/)